-- \bullet There is a change in INSTALLED_APPS, weblate.configuration has to be added there. - Django 3.1 is now required. - In case you are using MySQL or MariaDB, the minimal required versions have increased, see MySQL and MariaDB.
+- There is a change in INSTALLED_APPS, weblate.configuration has to be added there. - Django 3.1 is now required. - In case you are using MySQL or MariaDB, the minimal required versions have increased, see MySQL and MariaDB.

-Changed in version 4.4.1: Monolingual gettext now uses both msgid and msgctxt when present.
+- Monolingual gettext now uses both msgid and msgctxt when present.
 This will change identification of translation strings in such files breaking links to Weblate extended data such as screenshots or review states.
-Please make sure you commit pending changes in such files prior upgrading and it is recommeded to force loading of affected component using loadpo.
-Increased minimal required version of translate-toolkit to address several file format issues.
+Please make sure you commit pending changes in such files prior upgrading and it is recommeded to force loading of affected component using loadpo. - Increased minimal required version of translate-toolkit to address several file format issues.